netbrain/zwift/README.md

 [![image-href][image-version-src]][image-href]
 [![image-href][image-size-src]][image-href]

 Hello fellow zwifters, here is a docker image for running zwift on linux.
 It uses the companion app by zwift for linking up smart trainers and other bluetooth devices (ant devices are not supported via the companion app).
 The reason why I made this solution was so I could run multiple zwift instances on one machine at the same time.

 The container comes pre-installed with zwift, so no setup is required, simply pull and run.
 It should also now support all manner of graphics cards that have gl rendering.

-If you find this image useful, then feel free to
-[add me on zwift](https://www.zwift.com/eu/athlete/4e3c5880-1edd-4c5d-a1b8-0974ce3874f0) and give me a ride on from time to time.
+If you find this image useful, then feel free to [add me on zwift][zwift-me] and give me a ride on from time to time.

 ## Getting started